craftslab/diffmanifests/README.md

 ## Feature

-*Diff Manifests* supports to compare commit 2 with commit 1 in diagram A, but diagram B not supported.
+*Diff Manifests* supports to compare commit 2 with commit 1 in diagram A & B, but diagram C not supported.

 ![branch](branch.png)